brunobc182/kpi-dashboard/README.md

 ## Components Preview

-On developement you can use or preview the components on [storybook](https://storybook.js.org/).
+On development you can use or preview the components with [storybook](https://storybook.js.org/).
 You just need to run `yarn storybook` and access `http://localhost:6006/` on browser.

 ## Production version